Back arrow

 Bleeding after taking abortion pills: What you need to know

-Bleeding is a normal and expected part of a medication abortion.
-For many people, it’s also the most visible sign that the pills are working.
+Bleeding and pain are the two primary side effects of medication abortion and for many people, they are also the most visible signs that the pills are working.
 But how much bleeding is normal?
 What if you don’t bleed at all?
 And when should you check in with a provider?

 How mifepristone and misoprostol work